 Do People a Good Turn

-Sarojini Naidu was a true-blue which made people trust her undoubtedly.
+Sarojini Naidu, Nightingale of India was a true-blue which made people trust her undoubtedly.
 Every time her faithfulness was tested towards the nation and her people, she didn’t pull back or give up.
 She fought for the underprivileged and helped women prosper after promising them emancipation.
 Being hypocritical can ruin great nations and creates mistrust among people.
 It is important that we stay true to our companions and what we believe in.

 “Here was a person of great brilliance – vital and vivid.
 She infused artistry and poetry into our national struggle…she represented in herself a rich culture into which flowed various currents which have made Indian culture as great as it is.”